Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

 - certain symptoms related to your digestive system – such as frequent diarrhoea, abdominal pain or vomiting, nausea or sudden weight loss

-- close relatives (parents or siblings) with coeliac disease
+- close relatives (parents, siblings or children) with coeliac disease

 A blood test might also be offered if: